bananamster/ddos_response/ddos_response_plan.md

 * Logistics (if nesseasry)

 ## List Interested Parties
-Depending on obligations the following interested parties have to be notified in case of impacting DDoS attacks:
+Depending on obligations, the following interested parties have to be notified in case of impacting DDoS attacks:
 * Parties that you have legal/regulatory obligations (relevant government agencies)
 * Parties that you have contractual obligations with (customers, partners)
 * Your organisation leadership (Senior Leadership Team)
 * Suppliers

 ## List Critical Systems
-* DNS (both autorative and recursive)
+* DNS (both authoritative and recursive)
 * Publicly facing services and APIs
 * Voice
 * Web site